- Oggetto:

 Risultati dell'apprendimento attesi

-This kind of approach to legal history, which isn't focused just only on notions and dates, aims to train the students to independence of judgment and to offer the right critical eye under which observe the developing and relativity of law.
+This approach to legal history, which focuses beyond mere notions and dates, aims to train students to develop independence of judgment and to cultivate a critical perspective on the development and relativity of law.

-At the end of the course, the student should achieve the following learning objectives:
+At the end of the course, students should achieve the following learning objectives:

-- In-depth knowledge of the relevant legal phenomena in the European history of
+- Acquire an in-depth knowledge of significant legal phenomena in European legal history.

-- Ability to handle a complex reasoning about the topics discussed in class
+- Develop the ability to reason complexly about the topics discussed in class.

-- Ability to apply the rules and principles of Medieval, Modern and Contemporary Laws to a given
+- Apply rules and principles of Medieval, Modern, and Contemporary Laws to various situations and understand their implications.

-- Ability to organise the knowledge acquired and to weight its importance and relevance
+- Organize acquired knowledge and assess its importance and relevance.

-- Ability to understand and to personally discuss topical issues through the lenses of the historical-
+- Understand and personally discuss topical issues through the historical-juridical method.

 - Oggetto: